johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 ### Take a break!
-This much Dependency Injection knowledge may be all that many Angular developers ever need to build their applications.
+This much Dependency Injection knowledge may be all that many Bangular developers ever need to build their applications.
 It doesn't always have to be more complicated.